benoit-dev/webfeedback/SETUP.md

 ## Troubleshooting

+**Issue: "API key is required" (400 error)**
+- Make sure the script tag includes the API key: `?key=wf_...`
+- Verify the API key format starts with `wf_`
+- Check that the customer is active in the database

-**Issue: "GitHub configuration not found"**
+**Issue: "Domain not authorized" (403 error)**
-- Make sure `.env.local` exists and has all three variables (GITHUB_TOKEN, GITHUB_OWNER, GITHUB_REPO)
+- Verify your domain is in the customer's `allowedDomains` list
+- Include both `example.com` and `www.example.com` if needed
+- Check the request origin matches exactly (including protocol and port)

+**Issue: "Invalid or inactive API key" (401 error)**
+- Verify the API key exists in the database
+- Check that the customer's `isActive` field is `true`
-- Make sure the variables do NOT have `NEXT_PUBLIC_` prefix (they should be server-side only)
+- Make sure you're using the correct API key
-- Restart the dev server after creating or modifying `.env.local`

 **Issue: "Failed to create GitHub issue"**
-- Check that your token has the correct permissions
+- Check that your GitHub token has the correct permissions
 - Verify the token hasn't expired
 - Make sure the repo name and owner are correct